denten-books/plain-text/0-intro.md

 in such encrypted tunnels and secure shells can anything like the digital humanities take root.

-[^ln-lament]: Or perhaps celebrate, depending on your understanding of their post-humanism.

 Computational hermeneutics encourages "users" to become active thinkers, tinkerers, and makers of technology.
 It treats "binary" and "digital" environments as fluid literary systems, amenable to the construction and the